owen-melville/photo-reactor/README.md

 <b>Steps:</b>

+  1. Mount the power board and solder in a 1000 Ohm resistor between the power and ground sides.

 <b><h2> Step 3e: Assemble the Fan Board </b></h2>

 The Fan Board uses pre-made fan control boards to control the RPM of the fans.
 It connects to the Rasperry pi and to a separate power supply.
 The current design is for 2 fans (1 cooling, 1 stirring) but could be easily be extended for use with more fans.